 Pumpkins are a classic Halloween icon, and they’re also quite versatile when it comes to creating your very own handmade decor.
-Hollow out a few small to medium-sized pumpkins to transform them into adorable vases.
+We’re all about chambering Halloween party ideas, so hollow out a few small to medium-sized pumpkins to transform them into adorable vases.

 You can also use Faux pumpkins like A Pumpkin and a Princess did!
 See the tutorial here!

 You can leave the pumpkins as they are or paint them in a few fun fall colors.
 Fill them with autumn flowers like bunches of mums to give your home a lively look.
 Use mason jars filled with water and insert them into the pumpkins to help your flowers stay fresh.